anuraghazra/github-readme-stats/readme.md

 - `card_width` - Set the card's width manually _(number)_
 - `langs_count` - Show more languages on the card, between 1-10, defaults to 5 _(number)_
 - `exclude_repo` - Exclude specified repositories _(Comma-separated values)_
+- `custom_title` - Sets a custom title for the card

 > :warning: **Important:**
 > Language names should be uri-escaped, as specified in [Percent Encoding](https://en.wikipedia.org/wiki/Percent-encoding)